 Additional expenses that can be deducted from SNT income include legal and advocacy fees and reasonable trustee and fiduciary fees.
 It is important to remember that the SNT cannot deduct expenses like rent and food.
 Deductions can be for medical care, custodial care, support services, and similar care not provided by public benefits programs.
 In most cases the payments should be made to the care providers against their invoice and not be distributed to the beneficiary.

 The benefits of having a SNT are many and taxes are only a part of it.
 Other benefits include the ability to keep needs-based public benefits, appropriate financial and asset management, and identifying individuals and/or corporate fiduciaries to administer the assets and advocate for the benefit of the special needs person.
-Identifying the need for a Special Needs Trust, administering it correctly is a complex process and should always be done under the guidance of an experienced attorney.
+Identifying the need for a Special Needs Trust, administering it correctly is a complex process and should always be done under the guidance of an experienced elder law attorney.